 “We've got to team rebound,” Hankins said, noting the Mad Ants were at a significant size disadvantage.
 “We've got to smash rebound, sandwich their big guys with two littler guys, and take those guys out of the equation on the glass and let some other guards come in to clean it up.”

-The Mad Ants continue their 15-game regular season 11 a.m.
-Thursday against the Delaware Blue Coats, who have yet to make their season debut.
+The Mad Ants continue their 15-game regular season at 11 a.m. today against the Delaware Blue Coats, who have yet to make their season debut.
 (The top eight teams will qualify for the single-elimination postseason.)
-While Delaware will have had the opportunity to scout Wednesday’s Mad Ants game, Fort Wayne is going in blind against the Blue Coats.
+While Delaware will have had the opportunity to scout Wednesday's Mad Ants game, Fort Wayne is going in blind against the Blue Coats.

 “We've just got to bring that same mentality,” Bowen said, “be aggressive at both ends of the floor, pressure the ball. ...
 I feel like we had a lot of good shots today.
 And we had a lot of good stops.
 We've just got to continue that up and be aggressive.”